tensorflow/serving/tensorflow_serving/g3doc/custom_servable.md

 In addition to your `Loader`, you will need to define a `SourceAdapter` that instantiates a `Loader` from a given storage path.
-Most simple use-cases can specify the two objects concisely via the `SimpleLoaderSourceAdapter` class (in `core/simple_loader.h`).
+Most simple use-cases can specify the two objects concisely with the `SimpleLoaderSourceAdapter` class (in `core/simple_loader.h`).
 Advanced use-cases may opt to specify `Loader` and `SourceAdapter` classes separately using the lower-level APIs, e.g. if the `SourceAdapter` needs to retain some state, and/or if state needs to be shared